Explore the stages of discernment, and find out what is involved.

 The novitiate is a two year period; the first year is known as the Spiritual or Canonical year.
 During this time you will have the opportunity to deepen your relationship with God through prayer and study.
 The study program includes study of Scripture, the Church, the vows and the charism of the Congregation.
 This is a grace filled time; a time when you will get to know your own heart and spirit at a deeper level.
 During the second year of the novitiate, there is the opportunity to work in the ministries of the Congregation while continuing to experience Community life.

 The Novice Director accompanies you through this discerning journey but personal formation always remains your own responsibility.
 If you continue to feel this is the life to which God is calling you, you request to be accepted for First Profession.
+Prior to First Profession the Sisters habits are blessed and received.

 See video below for the First Profession of Sister Rumbidzai, Sister Tram, Sister Chitondezyo, Sister Bulangizi and Sister Hanh